 Lottery Revenues.
 The Lottery's operating revenues for fiscal 2010 were \$989.7 million.
-The result was a surplus of \$55.4 million against the assumed \$934.3 billion budget to fund various commitments appropriated by the Legislature from the State Lottery Fund and Arts Lottery Fund, including Lottery administrative expenses, and \$758.8 million in appropriations for local aid to cities and towns, with the balance of \$55.4 million to be transferred to the General Fund for the general activities of the Commonwealth.
+The result was a surplus of \$55.4 million against the assumed \$934.3 million budget to fund various commitments appropriated by the Legislature from the State Lottery Fund and Arts Lottery Fund, including Lottery administrative expenses, and \$758.8 million in appropriations for local aid to cities and towns, with the balance of \$55.4 million to be transferred to the General Fund for the general activities of the Commonwealth.

-The fiscal 2011 budget assumes total transfers from the Lottery of \$986.8 million to fund various commitments appropriated by the Legislature from the State Lottery Fund and the Arts Lottery Fund, including Lottery administrative expenses, and \$812.2 million in appropriations for local aid to cities and towns, with the balance, if any, to be transferred to the General Fund for the general activities of the Commonwealth.
-For fiscal 2011, the State Lottery Commission is currently projecting net operating revenues of \$986.8 million to fund the assumed transfers.
+As enacted, the fiscal 2011 budget assumed total transfers from the Lottery of \$1.008 billion to fund various commitments appropriated by the Legislature from the State Lottery Fund and the Arts Lottery Fund, including Lottery administrative expenses, and \$812.2 million in appropriations for local aid to cities and towns, with the balance, if any, to be transferred to the General Fund for the general activities of the Commonwealth.
+This legislative assumption exceeded the revenue projections given by the State Lottery Commission for fiscal 2011 (\$986.8 million) by approximately \$21 million.
+This deficiency, along with other budgetary exposures, was addressed by the Governor with vetoes when he signed the fiscal 2011 budget.
+See "RECENT DEVELOPMENTS - Fiscal 2011."
+In December, 2010, the State Lottery Commission reduced its projection from \$986.8 million to \$960.5 million.
+The current estimated deficiency for budgetary distributions to be funded by lottery proceeds is \$27.6 million.